szr2001/BuyItPlatform/README.md

 # BuyIt (Work In Progress)

 BuyIt is a full-stack online marketplace where users can post both **Sell Listings** and **Buy Listings**.
 Users can sell items such as cars, clothes, and random goods, while also posting what they are looking to buy.
-The platform ensures transparency through user ratings, reporting, and a robust commenting system.
+The platform ensures transparency through user ratings, and a robust commenting system, while displaying listings on a table for a game-like medieval shop feeling.

 ![DayBuddy Overview](gitOverview.gif)

 ## Features

 ### User Features
-- **Sell Listings**:
+- **Buy/Sell Listings**:
   - Users can post items they want to sell, including images, descriptions, and prices.
+  - Listings appear on the user profile on the table for a game-like display.
   - Listings can be categorized by item type for better discoverability.
-- **Buy Listings**:
   - Users can post items they are looking to buy, allowing sellers or Users to reach out if they have matching items.
 - **User Interaction**:
   - Users can comment on listings to ask questions or negotiate.
-  - Reporting system to flag inappropriate listings or users.
   - Rate other users based on transaction experiences to build a trust system.
+  - Easily Copy user phone number for contact.
 - **Listings Browser**:
   - Advanced filtering for buy/sell listings based on item type, price, location, and other attributes.

-### Admin Features
-- **Admin Panel**:
-  - Manage user reports and take appropriate actions (e.g., removing fraudulent listings, banning users).
-  - Moderate user ratings and comments.

 ## Technology Stack